Two Big, Embarrassing CONFESSIONS

 Armed with open hearts and separated by thousands of miles, we began working through our differences, talking every day on Skype.

-With each other’s help, I faced my fears of being abandoned and Chelsea faced her fears of losing herself in a committed relationship.
+With each other’s help, I faced my fears of being abandoned and Amy faced her fears of losing herself in a committed relationship.

 Long story short…